More articles Wednesday 24 August 2016 5:45pm

 Few experiences are as romanticised as pregnancy and early motherhood – or as shrouded in mystery.
 If bookshops offer up plenty in the way of medical volumes, instruction manuals and feminist analyses of all that is lost to a woman when she becomes a mother, books that deal intelligently with the multi-faceted emotional and intellectual undertaking of pregnancy are oddly thin on the ground.

 Chitra Ramaswamy sought to confront this lack with her book Expecting, which charts the nine months of her pregnancy through nine essays.
-Her approach was, she told the Edinburgh International Book Festival, “like nature writing, but the pregnant body would stand in for the landscape.
+Her approach was, she told the Book Festival today, “like nature writing, but the pregnant body would stand in for the landscape.
 The pregnancy would be like a hike – a journey of the mind; a change of perspective as much as a change in the body.”
 The movement, she would go on to discover, was not only in a forwardly direction: a pregnant woman becomes engaged with her own past as well as with her own and her baby’s future.
 “In some ways it’s an ascent with childbirth at the apex, but at the same time it’s this weird circling through time.
 It’s future, past and present all at the same time.”

 Changes in the body also fuelled the creation of On Immunity by Eula Biss.
 After the challenging birth of her son, Biss was preoccupied with protecting him from further risk, and thus found herself fearful of having him vaccinated.
 Elements of her peer group affected her thinking.
 “I was surrounded by parents who were frightened of vaccination,” she said.
 “There were things that scared them more than infectious diseases.”
 Further research led Biss to the understanding that “our bodies are continuous – we’re not as separated from our skin as we’ve always been told.
 One of the most pressing reasons to vaccinate is to protect other people from disease, not yourself.”
 Vaccination became, she said, a matter of community – and a distillation of “the fundamental issues of parenthood.
 How do you care for someone who can’t care for themselves?”